Career resources for international students

 If interested in building internship and job experience in the US, all international students should:

-- Visit the UW Bothell Center for International Education (CIE) website for information and forms including Curricular Practical Training (CPT) and Optional Practical Training (OPT).
-Check out the CIE events calendar for CPT and OPT workshops.
+- Visit the UW Bothell Internation Student Services (ISS) website for information including Curricular Practical Training (CPT) and Optional Practical Training (OPT).
+Check out the ISS events calendar for CPT and OPT workshops.

 - Know what you have to offer employers (relevant skills and strengths) and articulate your value effectively in your resumes, cover letters and interviews.
 Make an appointment with Career Services to review your application materials.

 - Establish a variety of career plans, which could include conducting a strategic job search for opportunities in the US and in your home country.

 - Utilize a variety of resources, including those listed below.

 - UW Bothell International Student Services (ISS): information on advising, employment, scholarships and other valuable campus resources.
 You can view the ISS Employment Page as well.